awarelabshq/testchimp-github-testrunner/USAGE_GUIDE.md

 **Error**: No TestChimp-managed tests are discovered.

 **Solution**:
-- Check that test files contain TestChimp markers
+- Check that test files contain TestChimp markers (The test file should contain "TestChimp Managed Test" phrase).
-- Verify `test-directory` paths are correct
+- Verify `test-directory` paths are correct (relative paths from the root dir)
-- Ensure test files match the regex patterns

 #### 4. "Authentication errors"
 **Error**: `Authentication not configured` or similar.